hardbyte/netchecks/doc/cloud-native-network-assertions.md

 ## Implementation

 The netcheck operator watches for `NetworkAssertion` objects, creates CronJobs/Jobs to carry out the tests.
-CronJobs for periodically scheduled tests (the default), and Jobs for one off assertions.
+CronJobs for periodically scheduled tests (the default), and Jobs for one-off assertions.

 Ultimately the operator makes the results available as `PolicyReport` instances.